 Don’t let a bad print ruin your day.
 Here are the most common sublimation snags and how to dodge them.
 We’ve already solved these tricky printing puzzles for hundreds of others—let us do the same for you.

-#1 – Incorrect Temperature and Time Settings
+#1 – Incorrect Sublimation Temperature and Time Settings

 When the temperature dips too low, sublimation ink just won’t do its thing, and if it gets too hot, you might end up ruining your substrate or getting a burnt image.
 Similarly, Excessive pressure may result in permanent ‘press lines’ or indentations, particularly on textile substrates.
 Conversely, insufficient pressure prevents complete ink sublimation, leading to faded or inconsistent color density.